Plumsail/forms-docs/source/designer/form-sets.rst

 By default, each List only has three forms - New, Edit and Display.
 Each additional Form Set allows you to add three more forms - also New, Edit and Display, but a Form Set doesn't have to contain all three forms, it can be just one or two.

-You can have as many Form Sets as necessary.
-You can also either manually redirect users to a Form Set with JavaScript or automatically redirect users from certain SharePoint groups to a specific Form Set.
+- :ref:`designer-grouprouting` can be used to redirect users who belong to selected groups to a specific Form Set.
+- :ref:`designer-customrouting` can be used to apply more complex logic prior to redirection, for example, check item's field values or user's properties.

 .. image:: ../images/designer/form-sets/1-UI.png
    :alt: Form Sets UI

 You can select currently active Form Set in an upper right corner, in the drop-down.

-Default Form Set is what all users see if they are not redirected to another Form Set straight way.
+Default Form Set is what all users see if they are not redirected.

-You can add new Form Set by clicking **+** sign next to the currently selected Form Set.
+Add new Form Set by clicking **+** sign next to the currently selected Form Set.
 Clicking Pen Icon allows you to edit properties of the currently selected Form Set.
-Trash bin icon allows you to delete the Form Set.
+Trash bin icon allows you to delete a Form Set.
 After creating a Form Set, do not forget to save every form you plan to use or it might be missing.

+.. _designer-grouprouting:

 Automatic routing based on SharePoint group membership
 -------------------------------------------------------------